Advocacy Toolkit – Advocating for Your Support Person, Attendant or Communication Assistant to be with You in Hospital During the COVID-19 Pandemic

 - Have a conversation with your support person, attendant or communication assistant.
 Ask if they are willing to take safety steps that the hospital may require.
 For example, if the hospital lets them in, they will need to be screened for COVID-19, they may need to wear a mask, gloves or other safety equipment, and they may need to stay in hospital for the whole time you are there.

 - Call ahead and let the hospital know that you are coming and you need your support person, attendant or communication assistant to be with you.
-Ask for an exemption to the visitation ban.
+If the hospital you are going to still has a visitation ban, ask for an exemption to the visitation ban.
 If you can, offer to email the letter from your doctor and the letter or video you created.
 You can call the hospital department you are going to.
 You could also consider calling the hospital’s accessibility coordinator, patient relations coordinator, patient ombudsman, and/or patient advocate.
+Remind them that the hospital’s visitation ban does not follow the most recent recommendations from the Chief Medical Officer of Health.

 When you get to hospital:

-- Ask for an exemption to the visitation ban.
+- If the hospital you are going to still has a visitation ban, ask for an exemption to the visitation ban.
 Tell the hospital staff that you need your support person, attendant or communication assistant to be with you.
 Show them the letter from your doctor and the letter or video you created.
 Explain that your support person, attendant or communication assistant is not a visitor, they are an essential accommodation for your disability.
+Remind them that the hospital’s visitation ban does not follow the June 15 recommendations from the Chief Medical Officer of Health.

 - If the hospital staff refuse, ask to speak with the nurse or doctor who is in charge of the department or floor you are on.